97 pages | 10 B/W Illus.

 "Daniel Bloom writes an insightful examination of applying the TLS Continuum Process to improve existing processes to two organizations.
 His narrative exemplifies the need to think systemically when making changes.
 I particularly appreciated the mirror/window analogy and the brain trust concepts for examining problems and making change."

-Owner of HR Leadership Curators and author of Nine Practices of 21st Century Leadership
+Gary A. DePaul, PhD, CPT, Owner of HR Leadership Curators and author of Nine Practices of 21st Century Leadership

 List of Figures.
 The Players.
 TLS Continuum Acronyms Introduction.
 Chapter 1: The Crisis.
 Chapter 2: The Conversation.
 Chapter 3: The Meeting.
 Chapter 4: Mirror vs. the Window.
 Chapter 5: The Visit- Acme Gyroscope.
 Chapter 6: Acme Gyroscope Brain Trust.
 Chapter 7: The Visit- Morrison Aeronautics.
 Chapter 8: Morrison Aeronautics Brain Trust.
 Chapter 9: The Perception and the Reality.
 Chapter 10: The Path to Creating the New Normal.
 Chapter 11: The Solution.
 Chapter 12: And the Story is Told.
 Acknowledgements.
 Appendices 1: TLS Continuum Project Scorecard.
 Appendices 2: TLS Continuum Process.
 Further Reading